5 steps in your DWI arrest: Now what happens?

 Getting arrested for DWI in Texas may be one of the most stressful and traumatic events in your life.
 Although a first offense DWI is still a misdemeanor, it’s nothing like getting a traffic ticket and for people who have never been in trouble with the law, it’s their first experience with being treated like a criminal.

 The entire experience impacts your life profoundly.
 DWI has a social stigma so those who are arrested worry about how their friends, family and, worse, employer, may react if they were to discover their arrest.

 The complex legal process varies depending upon which local police agency makes your arrest.
-It can intimidate even the strongest individuals, but the lawyers at Trichter & Murphy hope to shed some light on what to expect when you are arrested for DWI:
+It can intimidate even the strongest individuals, but the lawyers at Trichter & LeGrand hope to shed some light on what to expect when you are arrested for DWI: